mmalik36/sushi-ordering-final/README.md

-Go to main folder and perform npm install
+#Go to main folder and perform npm install
-Go to server folder and perform npm install and then node index.ks Return to main folder and perform npm start
+#Go to server folder and perform npm install and then node index.ks
+#Return to main folder and perform npm start
+#Make sure product order ID in database.json matches category ID via mongoDB

 # Getting Started with Create React App